By Stacey Langenbahn, J.D., Attorney-Mediator

 Collaborative mediation combines the best and most successful strategies of collaborative law with the pure simplicity and cost effectiveness of mediation with outstanding success.
 To fully appreciate the benefits and advantages of collaborative mediation, it is helpful to have a basic understanding of mediation and collaborative law.

 For a long time, mediation has been the proven way most divorcing couples resolve divorce and child custody disagreements.
 Mediation is typically the least expensive assisted consensual dispute resolution process available.
 Both spouses meet privately and confidentially with a neutral third party (a mediator) who has specialized training in facilitating communications, developing options, and negotiating agreements that work for everyone.
-The mediator's role is not to give legal advice or impose a decision, but instead to guide the parties to reach their own resolutions.
+The mediator's role is not to impose a decision or pass judgment, but instead to guide the parties to reach their own resolutions.
 Divorcing spouses make important decisions that fit their family and finances.
 Mediation avoids the unfortunate result of a judge or arbitrator deciding how much money each spouse will have and when they will see their children.

 In many states mediation is conducted without divorce lawyers.
 In others, it is customary to have them present.